bryanpaget/ZonePresentation/slides.md

 At its core, **Kubernetes is designed to orchestrate workloads**: scaling, scheduling, and managing containers across clusters.

-- It powers modern cloud-native applications
+- Powers modern cloud-native apps
-- Handles complex workflows with reliability and resilience
+- Handles complex workflows reliably
-- Already runs The Zone's notebooks and CronJobs
+- Already runs The Zone's notebooks and jobs

 <br>